Tutorial-RJ/EDUMAIL2/README.md

 - SWCC (New)
 - Others coming soon

+(instructions - use exe file to extract and then use)

 # Thank you for reading
 # youtube - https://www.youtube.com/channel/UCFtpb4dwodIcePrRqwX8rgw
 # discord - https://discord.gg/wmdrBZ5EMV